jlparkI/AntPack/README.md

 # AntPack

-AntPack is a toolkit for antibody numbering, data processing, statistical inference and machine learning for antibody sequences.
+AntPack is a Python package / toolkit for antibody numbering, data processing, statistical inference and machine learning for antibody sequences.
 For usage, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).
 It is currently in active development, so we are adding new features and making more improvements periodically.
-We will try to avoid breaking changes but nonetheless recommend checking the docs after you install a new version to be sure the component you are using is unaffected.

 ## What's new in v0.3.8

 v0.3.8 adds numbering (using the IMGT scheme) and VJ gene assignment for TCRs.
-TCR numbering is somewhat slower than antibody numbering but is still dramatically faster than other available tools.
 For both TCRs and mAbs, if you don't know which species to check for germline gene assignment, you can now check all of them by passing "unknown" for species.
-Humanness scoring is of course still restricted to mAbs.
 For mAbs, germline gene assignment for rabbits and alpacas (in addition to humans and mice) is now supported.
 It also now supports cross-scheme CDR assignment, i.e. you can number using